PM5544/ecmascript-modules-meetup/README.md

 This repo contains the files for the ECMAScript modules meetup on November 22nd 2018

-Start the local web server by doing
+Start the local web server by entering the folowing commands in your terminal

 * `$ git clone https://github.com/PM5544/ecmascript-modules-meetup`
 * `$ cd ecmascript-modules-meetup`